-3.5 DEFINITION DOMAIN
+3.5.1 Definition Domain

-3.5.1 Input out of range flag
+3.5.1.1 Input out of range flag

 When inputs are outside the convex hull defined by the simulated reflectance values of the training data base, i.e. the definition domain, then a specific 'input out of range' flag is raised.
 The convex hull is approximated by a hypercube with the same dimensions as those of the inputs of the neural network (i.e. 8 for SENTINEL2).
-Each dimension corresponding to a specific input of the neural network varies within the minimum and maximum values (Table 8).
-The range is split into 10 equal classes of values (see Figure 29 in the simple case of 2 inputs).
+Each dimension corresponding to a specific input of the neural network varies within the minimum and maximum values (Table 9).
+The range is split into 10 equal classes of values (see Figure 32 in the simple case of 2 inputs).
 However, because it was checked that geometrical configuration was more or less evenly distributed with regards to reflectance values in the considered bands, the geometrical configuration was not entered as input for the definition domain to simplify the process and make the code running faster.
-Results show that less than 50% of the cells the 8th dimension hypercube corresponds to expected reflectance observations over the surface.
+Results show that less than 50% of the cells the 8 dimension hypercube corresponds to expected reflectance observations over the surface.

-Figure 29.
+Figure 32.
 Schematic representation of the convex hull in the case of 2 dimensional inputs of the network.
 The convex hull is approximated by a regular grid.
 The cells with ones (the gray cells) correspond to cases of possible input range (i.e. inside the convex hull) while cells with zeros correspond to inputs out of range (outside the convex hull).

-Min Мах
+Min Max

-Band3 0 0.26
+Band3 0 0.25

-Band4 0 0.30
+Band4 0 0.31

 Band5 0 0.32

-Band6 0 0.62
+Band6 0 0.60

-Band7 0 0.75
+Band7 0 0.74

 Band8a 0 0.78

-Band11 0 0.52
+Band11 0 0.51

 Band12 0 0.50

-Table 8.
-Minimum and maximum input values (bounding box) of the definition domain for inputs fromSENTINEL2 TOC reflectance.
+Table 9.
+Minimum and maximum input values (bounding box) of the definition domain for inputs from SENTINEL2A TOC reflectance (20m).
+Note that these values vary from one dataset to another and the user has to referred to the excel datasheet delivered with the neural network design description.